AloisioPjr/StockManager/README.md

  Stock Managment Application

- This application was created by the NCI students of Bachelor of Science (Honours) in Computing Information for the DevOpsSec Module to showcase the students ability to collabolate together in a CI/CD pipeline making changes in code, commit, test, and deploy without failing the pipeline or debugging when it does so.
+ This application was created by the NCI student of Bachelor of Science (Honours) in Computing Information for the DevOpsSec Module to showcase the students ability to collabolate together in a CI/CD pipeline making changes in code, commit, test, and deploy without failing the pipeline or debugging when it does so.
  The program is a Stock Managment Application that handles CRUD operation by taking product name and quantity input from the user and listing them on the screen, once a product is created the user can edit product details, mark it as out of stock, or delete the product.
  The application is hosted by AWS EC2